Now serving two locations! Contact us for an appointment.

 DO:

 • Shower or bathe before your appointment to cleanse the area.
-We generally recommend leaving the wound covered for the first 48 hours, so thoroughly cleaning before is a preferred
+We recommend leaving the wound covered for the first 48 hours post-op, so thoroughly cleaning before is a preferred.

-• Make sure to dress comfortably so your doctor can easily access the cancer cells (or other lesion) during the procedure.
-C
+• Make sure to dress comfortably so your doctor can easily access the surgery site during the procedure.

-• Continue your normal daily procedure the morning of your appointment. (e.g. Take your morning medications, eat breakfast, etc.)
+• Continue your daily routine the day of your procedure. (e.g. Take medications as prescribed, eat, etc.)

 • Please do not schedule your procedure in a time frame where you will be traveling directly after the procedure.
 Complications after your procedure, though rare, are best taken care of with in-person visits rather than with phone calls.
-Also, suture removal is usually required in the follow up period.
+Also, suture removal is required within two weeks after the procedure.
 (The time frame varies depending on the surgery site).

-• Please avoid heavy lifting, swinging, twisting motions for the first week to two weeks after your surgery.
+• Please avoid heavy lifting, swinging, twisting motions for the duration of your stitches.
 This can cause the stitches to fall apart.
 Keep these restrictions in mind when scheduling your procedure.

 Home Care for Minor Surgery Patients